-The Company has set forth the "JT Corporate Governance Policy," and strives to enhance corporate governance, based on the understanding that it will lead to the Group's sustainable profit growth and increase of corporate value in the mid to long term, which will contribute to the development of the Group's stakeholders and eventually the economy and society as a whole.
+The Company has set forth the "JT Corporate Governance Policy," and strives to enhance corporate governance, based on the understanding that it leads to the Group's sustainable profit growth and increase of corporate value in the mid to long term, which contribute to the development of the Group's stakeholders and eventually the economy and society as a whole.

-The Company will continue improving corporate governance as one of the key priorities for its management.
+The Company continues improving corporate governance as one of the key priorities for its management.